Hobo-Hilly/SecurityPlus/Implementing-Security/Network-Security/Network-Segmentation/README.md

 So not every device will hear every other device on the network and again, bringing down those things like broadcast domains and really just isolating that communication to the series of computers that you need.

 # But basically what we're saying is by and large, if your traffic doesn't need to go over there and be looked at keep it out of that system.
 FYI: HUBS are nothing more than a multiport repeater.
 A communication comes in one port automatically gets sent out all other ports.
-They don't inspect traffic or everything
+They don't inspect traffic or anything

 # How does it work?
  And as you connect more devices and more hubs, you can have one device send out a broadcast communication that was really only intended for just a subset of the computers within that network, but everybody hears it, right?
 And that can cause those performance issues that ultimately can run contrary to the availability side of the CIA triad.